-Delivering 34,000 blows per minute, the DCD985B is the ideal drill for construction and heavy-duty works.
-It has a nice balance because of the ergonomic design, and a 360-degree side handle to make it even more comfortable to use.
+Delivering 34,000 blows per minute, the DCD985B is the ideal drill for construction and heavy-duty work.
+It has a nice balance because of the ergonomic design, and a 360-degree side handles to make it even more comfortable to use.

 Its amazing power and useful features can handle all your hammering and drilling needs at home or the work site.

 Weighing just 4.35 pounds, some users still find this hammer drill a bit heavy, but for most, this is hardly noticeable.

 Some overheating is also reported, but this is something that cannot be fixed with a little rest now and then.

 - Delivers 450 unit watts out (UWO) of max power

 - Has a built-in LED light with a 20-second delay after trigger release

 - Comes with a heavy-duty, 1/2-inch metal ratcheting chuck

 - Has a three-speed motor at 600 rpm, 1,250 rpm, and 2,000 RPM